Introduction

 0

-In 2023, partners completed 47 projects across all four major subbasins (Figure 5), with 10 projects implemented in the Methow, 20 in the Wenatchee, four in the Entiat, and nine in the Okanogan.
-Additionally, there were two projects that were in a combination of the Wenatchee and Entiat, one project in the Methow and Okanogan, and one project in the Wenatchee, Entiat, and Methow subbasins.
-In comparison, the number of projects completed in 2022 was 39.
-Of the completed 2023 projects, 30 were restoration, 11 were design/planning, three were protection (or acquisition), and three were monitoring.
-Of the 47 completed projects, 10 were primarily funded by the BPA Upper Columbia Programmatic – see detailed report of all completed BPA projects in Attachment C.
+In 2024, partners completed 37 projects across all four major subbasins (Figure 4), with nine projects implemented in the Methow, 17 in the Wenatchee, four in the Entiat, six in the Okanogan, and one project that was a combination of the Wenatchee and Entiat subbasins.
+In comparison, the number of projects completed in 2023 was 47.
+Of the completed 2024 projects, 25 were restoration, seven were design/planning, two were assessments, and three were protection, or acquisition.
+Of the 37 completed projects, five were primarily funded by the BPA Upper Columbia Programmatic, which are reported annually to the Bonneville Power Administration.
+In addition, there were two projects completed in the Moses Coulee watershed.
+These projects were included in the completed projects table (Attachment 1) but were not included in any of the calculations presented in this report.

-Since 1998, there have been 727 projects completed in the region, most of which (63%) were implemented within the last 12 years.
-The 2023 completed project total is a notable increase from previous reporting years, mainly due to a large effort by RCO and UCSRB staff to upload projects from funding sources that have not previously been included in SRP such as BPA, WDFW, and others.
-From this point forward, we will include all projects reported in SRP with these annual reports and provide the separate BPA annual report as an attached appendix for reference.
-The total projects completed in 2023 is greater than the 10-year average of 34 projects per year.
-Over the past six years, an average of 32 projects have been completed annually.
+Since 1998, there have been 764 projects completed in the region, most of which (57%) were implemented within the last 12 years.
+The total projects completed in 2024 is similar to the 10-year average of 33 projects per year.
+Over the past five years, an average of 36 projects have been completed annually.
 As noted in previous annual reports, the scope and scale of current projects is significant based on the cost of recently completed projects.
-The total project cost for all 47 projects in 2023 was about $20 million (Figure 6), with five projects each exceeding $1 million in total project costs.
-The average funding amount per project was approximately $424,000.
-A complete list of projects completed in 2023 is provided in Attachment 1.
+In 2024, the combined cost of all 37 projects totaled about $13.8 million (Figure 5), with four projects each costing $1 million or more.
+The average funding per project was approximately $370,000.
+A complete list of projects completed in 2024 is provided in Attachment 1.

 See more information on habitat in the UCSRB Habitat Background Summary